 In the economics courses you will learn to:

-an understanding of how decision makers allocate scarce resources to
+- Demonstrate an understanding of how decision makers allocate scarce resources to achieve economic efficiency;

-economic tools to analyze decisions made by consumers, firms and policy
+- Apply economic tools to analyze decisions made by consumers, firms and policy makers; and

 Specific coursework for the BA in economics will include:

 - 24 semester hours must be in economics courses and must include Economics 201, 202, 211, 300 and 301